develffn/FundX-KB/miscellaneous-panels/sessions-manager.md

 ## General

-You can find a new Sessions manager screen in the Miscellaneous section of Quantower's control center.
-Once launched, you will see a table where Quantower will display the list of custom sessions assignments.
-Initially, it is empty, meaning that Quantower will use the sessions data coming from the symbols vendor.
+You can find a new Sessions manager screen in the Miscellaneous section of FundX's control center.
+Once launched, you will see a table where FundX will display the list of custom sessions assignments.
+Initially, it is empty, meaning that FundX will use the sessions data coming from the symbols vendor.
 Generally, Sessions manager functionality is based on the work with sessions templates - creation and assignment - so its flow is simple: create a template and then assign it to some symbol (exchange, connection).

 ![Launch Sessions Manager panel](<../.gitbook/assets/image (1) (2) (1) (1).png>)